Ko Ni: Reactions

-Legacy and impact

-Ko Ni's assassination marked a turning point in Myanmar's struggle for democracy.
-His contributions to constitutional law, interfaith dialogue, and human rights advocacy remain a source of inspiration for many.
-Scholars, activists, and politicians frequently cite his work as a roadmap for reform in Myanmar.

-His assassination underscored the dangers faced by reformists and minorities in a country where military dominance persists.
-Memorial events, books, and academic discussions continue to honor his life and work, ensuring that his legacy endures in Myanmar's ongoing quest for democracy and equality.

-Symbol of resistance

-Ko Ni has become a symbol of resistance against authoritarianism and a beacon for those fighting for justice in Myanmar.
-His life serves as a reminder of the sacrifices made by those who dare to challenge entrenched power structures.

-Impact on the Rohingya crisis

-Ko Ni's advocacy for the Rohingya community highlighted the systemic discrimination they faced.
-His calls for repealing the 1982 Citizenship Law and granting full rights to the Rohingya resonated globally.
-While his efforts were cut short, they continue to influence discussions on minority rights in Myanmar.
+Amnesty International said the killing had "all the hallmarks of an assassination".
+It called for a thorough investigation into the death of a man it described as a "tireless human rights campaigner".

 Outcomes

-Kyi Lin also reacted swiftly, labeling the murder as an "assassination" and calling for a thorough investigation.
-The organization described Ko Ni as a "tireless human rights campaigner" whose death should be fully investigated to ensure accountability.ling.
+Kyi Lin and his accomplice Aung Win Zaw received death sentences in February 2019.
+The latter's brother, Aung Win Tun, received a three year sentence for hiding his brother after the killing.
 Zeyar Phyo received five years in prison for destroying trial evidence, after the initial charge against him for financing the assassination was suddenly dropped before the verdict.
 Aung Win Khine evaded arrest and remains at large.
 Lin Zaw Tun was not arrested or charged for his participation.
 In December 2020, three nationalist supporters of Kyi Lin received 1 year sentences of hard labour, for wearing provocative t-shirts with threatening slogans during Kyi Lin's trial.

 In September 2020, prosecutors submitted a special appeal to the Supreme Court of Myanmar to mete out harsher sentences to those involved in Ko Ni's murder.

 Personal life

 Ko Ni was married to Tin Tin Aye, with whom he had three children.
-His daughter, Yin Nwe Khaing, is a medical doctor.
-Known for his humility and dedication, Ko Ni's family often spoke of his unwavering commitment to justice, even at great personal risk.
+One of his daughters, Yin Nwe Khaing, is a medical doctor.